Truck side skirts: reliable way to prevent cyclist fatalities?

 To answer this criticism, let me first provide some background.

 Anyone who uses the roads in the Boston area, whether as a cyclist, motorist or pedestrian, soon discovers that the street markings often contradict the requirements of normal traffic movement.
-Of course this is what knowledgeable cyclists complain about as it applies to bike lanes — emphatically so in the Boston urban core, where there is rarely room for bike lanes outside the door zone.
+Knowledgeable cyclists complain about this as it applies to bike lanes — emphatically so in the Boston urban core, where there is rarely room for bike lanes outside the door zone.
 Door-zone bike lanes have been installed anyway ever since the Cambridge bicycle coordinator introduced them in the mid-1990s.
 (Now she has moved on to X-merges, bicycle sidewalks, jughandle left turns and bowling-alley bus stops, and the City of Boston is working to play catch-up.)

 We don’t only have bike lanes in the door zone here, we have bike lanes in the taillight zone — like this one on Massachusetts Avenue in Cambridge.